garethredfern/laravelvue-spa/content/en/setup/tooling.md

 }
 ```

-Once you have successfully logged in you will need to send the Bearer token with every request to the API.
+Once you have successfully logged in, you will need to send the Bearer token with every request to the API.
 You can save the Bearer token in an environment variable for convenience.
 [Here’s how to do it with Insomnia](https://stackoverflow.com/questions/54925915/insomnia-using-oath2-0-how-do-i-pull-the-access-token-into-a-variable).

 ### Test Endpoints & Request Headers